warrenjch/warrenjch.github.io/_posts/2025-06-21-jun-25-quarterly-opex.md

 People gamble on negative EV outcomes for two reasons.
 The one we are talking about now is that they don't have perfect information and think that the EV is actually positive.
 If you think you have skill at picking the next crypto 10000x-er, or highly shorted stock poised for a GME style squeeze, or in putting on sports parlays, the only feedback you get from this process is the outcome (+/-PNL).
 If your prior distribution of your own skill is extremely skewed to "I am highly skilled at this", then you are not going to stop betting because you lost a few times in a row.
 You probably also don't give a shit about Bayes' theorem and overweight positive evidence in favor of you having "skill".
 In short, if you model gambling as a random walk with drift for most people, the reason most people start (under our current assumptions) is that they think their drift is positive, and once they start they don't stop because they don't know how to / don't care to evaluate whether their random walk has positive or negative drift.

-This is simplistic too because there are other motivations for gambling.
+This is still being simplistic because there are other motivations for gambling.
 Peer pressure is one of them.
 You get peer pressured by people you see online who struck it big.
 We didn't have this problem before social media.

 The funny thing is that we have a risk-averse culture in most parts of the world, and yet this is the one thing everyone seems to be risk-taking on.
 Because most actions with convex, risky payouts require work, and gambling is easy.
 Of course there are people taking the convex risky bets (like making a startup).
 I'll talk about them in the next section.

 The last bit of the "why", I think, has to deal with existential dread.
 Everything feels out of reach, and more so with AI.
 What's the point if actually trying to work towards something offers little upside?
 This is a doomer viewpoint, but I think a sufficient number of people are starting to buy into this idea, and a good number of them are by no means "stupid".

-And thus we come to the topic of <i>scam theory</i>.
+This motivates the idea of <i>scam theory</i>.
 It's just a dumb name for the fact that the worst, scammiest, dumbest sounding names in the equity space have all seemed to outperform spectacularly over the past months to a year.
 It was especially apparent during the post-liberation day rally.
 While funds were net short and every macro person was calling for risk-off, retail names like PLTR, CRWV, and CRCL just kept going up.
 RGC makes quack traditional Chinese medicine, has never turned a profit in its history, and its stock went up 600x in a year.
 I think if we are to believe that the endgame for the dollar based world is to inflate their way out of their mess, then there is merit to buying the most fundamentally unsound companies that have captured retail interest and pump the hell out of them.

 Everyone looks at historical bubbles and comes to the conclusion that you should not be investing in a speculative bubble.
 I think that the opposite is true.
 Obviously this is not financial advice, but you should absolutely be investing during a speculative bubble, and in the most leveraged retail-heavy names, because that's upside convexity.
 The worst thing that can happen is that everything crashes all at once, but the default assumption is that stocks keep going up and in the case of these stocks, you have a very long right tail.
 It's free convexity for delta-1 investors.
 When everyone wants tulips, and the left tail is priced richly since people know what happened to bubbles in the past, you can buy tulips and put spreads.